IT-som-framtidsyrke-HT2020/course-content-week1/README.md

 # Course-content

-To view the content of this course go to "Projects" and click on "Course content".
+### To view the content of this course go to "Projects" and click on "Course content".

+#### In every section of the course you can find out if it's theory, live code, assignment, group assignment, class project and if there is exercises available by looking at the labels connected to each card.